Introduction

 1. Start with the Objective Function, Not the Interface

-Every major lecture and the core papers return to one premise.
-The model predicts token sequences under a probability objective , , , , , .
+The model predicts tokens.
+That is all it does.
+Every major lecture and the core papers return to this premise: the model predicts token sequences under a probability objective , , , , , .
 Teams that skip this premise misread fluent output as verified knowledge.
 Vaswani et al. define this objective in the context of translation, and Brown et al. demonstrate that the same objective, scaled to 175 billion parameters, produces in-context generalization without any task-specific fine tuning , .
-Explainability improves when architecture diagrams and product documentation begin with the training objective and expected error profile.

 2. Treat Attention as a Capability Enabler and an Audit Surface

-Do not treat attention maps as courtroom-grade proof of reasoning.
-Attention mechanisms enable dependency capture across sequence positions , , , .
-That property improves generation quality, but it also creates opaque behavior when teams lack interpretive tooling.
+Attention maps are not courtroom-grade proof of reasoning.
+They are diagnostics, useful but incomplete.
+Attention mechanisms enable dependency capture across sequence positions , , , ; that property improves generation quality but also creates opaque behaviour when teams lack interpretive tooling.
 Sanu et al. identify the quadratic scaling cost of standard attention as a practical deployment constraint, and emerging architectures such as linear state-space models attempt to address this directly , .
-Attention traces are useful diagnostics, not complete explanations.

 3. Separate Pretraining Knowledge from Instruction Following

 MIT 6.S191 and Stanford CS229 distinguish pretraining from post-training stages with unusual clarity , .
 Many deployment failures begin when teams collapse these stages conceptually.
-Ferdaus et al.’s ethical AI review demonstrates that trustworthiness requires explicit separation between what the base model statistically encodes and what alignment stages enforce behaviorally .
-Brown et al. show that GPT-3’s biases, including gender and racial stereotyping, originate precisely in pretraining data rather than in any post-training stage .
+The ethical AI review of Ferdaus et al. demonstrates that trustworthiness requires explicit separation between what the base model statistically encodes and what alignment stages enforce behaviorally .
+Brown et al. show that the biases of GPT-3, including gender and racial stereotyping, originate precisely in pretraining data rather than in any post-training stage .

 4. Design Prompting as an Engineering Discipline

 Prompt quality repeatedly appears as a performance determinant in practical lectures and in the scholarly literature , , , .
 Ambiguous prompts produce unstable output distributions.
 Clear prompts constrain generation paths.
-Yang et al.’s practitioner survey confirms that in-context learning performance depends heavily on prompt template design and the choice and ordering of in-context examples .
+The practitioner survey of Yang et al. confirms that in-context learning performance depends heavily on prompt template design and the choice and ordering of in-context examples .
 Explainability improves when prompts carry explicit role, task, constraints, and evidence requirements.

 5. Build Hallucination Controls into the System Boundary